flori/tins/README.md

 ## Changes

+* 2015-12-01 Release 1.8.0
+  - Add `foo_of` and `foo_annotations` methods to instances of classes with annotated methods.
 * 2015-11-09 Release 1.7.0
   - Officially require ruby >= 2.0 and use new hash syntax.
   - New feature attempt: sleep:-30 sleeps upto 30 seconds while retrying with